Request For Comment on Draft Specification for The CXING Programming Language.

 Features are introduced on strictly maintainable basis.
 The reference implementation will be an AST-based interpreter (or a transpiler to C?), which will serve as instrument of verification for additional implementations.
 The version of the language (if it ever changes) will be independent of the versions of the implementations.

-The Features section has more information on how the goals are achieved.
+The see section 2.
+Features for more information on how the goals are achieved.

 Naming